books

 ADVERTISEMENT

 Karissa was ultimately convicted and handed a two-year probation order.
 Nicole was also granted a two-year protection order against Karissa.
-Both expire in January 2024.
+Both expired in January 2024.

-Though Nicole is conscious of that date approaching, she has chosen in the meantime to focus on what she can do to help protect others.
+Ever since, Nicole has chosen in the meantime to focus on what she can do to help protect others.
 It’s why she wrote Obsession.
 She hopes that her story could serve as an example, and that people and institutions start treating the issue with the seriousness that it deserves.

 The process has helped Nicole regain a sense of control, of power, too.